Making your first Post-5G experiment

 [E2-AGENT]: Transaction ID E2 SETUP-REQUEST 0 E2 SETUP-RESPONSE 0

-post5g experiment prefix my_experiment --release
+post5g experiment cleanup my_experiment

 Debugging